-On a thin sheet of copper, which I carefully bevel, polish, and clean, I apply an acid-resistant coating (the ground).
-Using a rounded needle-like stylus, I draw through the ground, exposing, while not scratching, the shiny surface.
-I work on location, as I do with painting, and do the initial needling as I look at the scene before me.
+On a sheet of copper, which I bevel, polish, and clean, I apply an acid-resistant coating (the ground).
+Using a rounded needle, I draw through the ground, exposing, while not scratching, the shiny surface.
+I usually work on location, as I do with painting, and do the initial needling as I look at the scene before me.

-When the plate is submerged in a chemical bath (in my process, non-toxic ferric chloride), every mark that I made interacts with the solution, while parts covered by the ground are not affected.
+When the plate is submerged in the etchant (ferric chloride), every mark that I made interacts with the solution, while parts covered by the ground are not affected.

-The chemical reaction* causes each exposed line on the copper to become eroded (etched) into a groove.
+The chemical reaction* causes each exposed mark on the copper to become eroded (etched).

-On the press, a dampened piece of fine, cotton-based paper is placed on top of the inked plate, protective blankets of wool felt are placed on top, and then squeezed under high pressure between heavy steel rollers.
+On the press, a dampened piece of fine cotton-rag paper is placed over the inked plate, protective blankets of wool felt are placed on top, and then all is squeezed (pulled) under high pressure between heavy steel rollers.

-Each etching requires the plate being wiped, inked, and printed by hand (no two are exactly the same), and therefore accurately designated an original print (as opposed to a photomechanical reproduction, such as that produced by computer and ink-jet printer.
+Each etching requires the plate be inked, wiped, and printed by hand, and so the resulting impression (no two are exactly the same) is accurately designated an original print (as opposed to a photomechanical reproduction, such as that produced by computer and ink-jet printer.
 Buyer beware).